-Jane has written a (math) paper based on experimentations.
-She would like anyone to be able to reproduce her calculations.
+Jane has written a (math) paper based on her experiments.
+She would like anyone to be able to reproduce, check, and improve her calculations.

 Time and expertise required

-Assuming Jane is familiar with version control and Jupyter (basic lab skills taught at Software Carpentry), and that the experiments were prepared as notebooks, the publishing part could take two hours the first time, and half an hour later on.
+Assuming Jane is familiar with version control and Jupyter (basic lab skills taught at Software Carpentry, that the experiments were prepared as notebooks, and the software required is packaged (conda, debian, docker container, …), the publishing part could take two hours the first time, and half an hour later on.

 What’s new since OpenDreamKit started